-Vertebrae problems can lead to pain and other symptoms in the neck or back.
-Pain in the neck and back is not just uncomfortable; it can limit your ability to move, making it harder to work and go about your daily routine.
+Vertebrae problems can lead to pain and discomfort in the neck or back.
+Pain in the neck and back is not just uncomfortable — it can limit your ability to move, making it harder to work and go about your daily routine.
 If you are interested in learning more about the function of your vertebrae as well as the causes and treatments for any pain and discomfort you may be experiencing, read the following article.

 How our vertebrae work

-Some of the most common sources of vertebrae deterioration and pain-related symptoms include:
+Some of the most common sources of vertebral deterioration and pain-related symptoms include:

-- Having the intervertebral disc become ruptured or bulged, leading to the compression of a nerve root
+- Having the disc become ruptured or bulged, leading to the compression of a nerve root

 - Osteoarthritis presenting at the facet joints